 Energy and commodities voice broking will never die

-OTC markets may be under siege, but they won’t disappear, writes Mark Earthey
+Over-the-counter markets have been under siege in recent years.
+They won’t disappear, writes Mark Earthey

 At recent conferences, in the press and in market gossip, the over-the-counter energy and commodity markets have been consigned to the history books – obituaries written and elegies muttered.
 Yet the demise of the market’s voice broker is far from upon us.